 - Danger: Swimming pool under construction – Keep children out

 All the signs mentioned above are available in a standard size of 600mm x 450mm, while the 4-in-1 safety sign comes in a standard size of 900mm x 600mm.
-If you fail to put up safety signs on the construction site, a maximum fine of $1,100 will apply.
+If you fail to put up safety signs on the construction site, penalties may apply.
 So before you begin any building work, don’t forget to put up the signs, as these will ensure that the site meets health and safety standards.
 Putting up signs that warn people of hazardous activities onsite can also ensure that the building process goes smoothly and within budget.